Common Cash Flow Problems for Small Business Owners

 12. Poor Gross Margins

-Businesses can fall into the trap of selling their products or services at a loss, with or without knowledge.
+Businesses can fall into the trap of selling their products or services at a loss, with or without their knowledge.
 In competitive markets, the pricing pressures increase, and economies of scale are hard to achieve for smaller businesses.
-If your company does not handle or manage your costs of goods sold or cost of sales, you will lose on gross margins consistently.
+If your company does not handle or manage your costs of goods sold or cost of sales, you will consistently lose on gross profit margins.

 Solution

 The solution is to conduct a margin analysis on your products and services with all-in costs.
-Without up-to-date gross margins and costs of goods figures, your business does not know the margin at current prices.
+Without up-to-date gross margins and figures for the costs of goods, your business does not know the margin at current prices.
 You have several options if your business is losing money on specific offerings.

 - Raise prices